keremtiryaki/ios-adhoc-manifest-plist-generator-node-js/README.md

  Set the host config in index.js line:1

-You could run and add apps easly by upload form
+You could run and add apps easily by upload form

 OR